Discover how Startups Power BI User-Centred Design transforms raw data into actionable insights, improving decision-making and business success.

 Executive Dashboard

-- Daily sales overview with hourly updates
+Daily sales overview with hourly updates.

-- Inventory health metrics
+Inventory health metrics.

-- Customer satisfaction scores
+Customer satisfaction scores.

-- Financial performance indicators
+Financial performance indicators.

-- Real-time inventory levels
+Real-time inventory levels.

-- Supply chain visibility
+Supply chain visibility.

-- Purchase history analysis
+Purchase history analysis.

-- Customer satisfaction trends
+Customer satisfaction trends.

-- Return rate monitoring
+Return rate monitoring.

 Measurable Results

-40% reduction in reporting time
+40% reduction in reporting time.

-25% improvement in inventory management
+25% improvement in inventory management.

-30% increase in dashboard user adoption
+30% increase in dashboard user adoption.

-95% user satisfaction rate
+95% user satisfaction rate.

-50% faster decision-making process
+50% faster decision-making process.

 Best Practices for Sustainable Success

-Performance Optimisation
+Performance Optimization

 Data Refresh Strategy

-- Implement incremental refreshes
+- Implement incremental refreshes.

-- Schedule updates during off-peak hours
+- Schedule updates during off-peak hours.

-- Monitor refresh success rates
+- Monitor refresh success rates.

-- Optimise data models
+- Optimize data models.

 Regular Maintenance

-- Weekly performance checks
+- Weekly performance checks.

-- Monthly user feedback reviews
+- Monthly user feedback reviews.

-- Quarterly feature updates
+- Quarterly feature updates.

-- Annual comprehensive review
+- Annual comprehensive review.

 User Adoption Strategy